uk1124/GST--Billing--System/README.md

 # GST Billing System

 A GST Billing System built with Node.js, Express.js, React, and MySQL.
+Frontend is made using Vanilla JS.
 This system allows users to manage categories, products, and sales with integrated GST calculations.

 ## Table of Contents